 A single sea turtle nest may contain as many as 100 eggs.
 The tiny turtles are threatened by predatory animals such as birds, skunks and raccoons during the short but dangerous journey to the sea.

-However, the major challenge for turtle hatchlings is from man.
+However, the major challenge for turtle hatchlings is from humans.
 On the “black market” turtle eggs can fetch between $5-8 each.
 That is an enormous amount of money for an area where the minimum wage is a little over $5.00 per day.
-Only 1 in 1,000 baby sea turtles survive to adulthood.
+Only 1 in 1,000 baby sea turtles survives to adulthood.

 Turtle Sanctuaries in Riviera Nayarit